 All applications must be submitted in English, and all final reporting will be published first in English.
 However, Indonesian-language journalists are encouraged to pitch stories in Bahasa Indonesia to Rahmadi Rahmad, one of our Indonesian editors.

-Pitches will be considered on a rolling basis until Jan.
-15, 2021, or when our budget is disbursed.
-Stories must be published by Feb.
-28, 2021.
+Pitches will be considered on a rolling basis through the end of July 2021, or when our budget is disbursed.
+Stories must be published by the end of August 2021.